 The theme for 2015 is Leadership and Legacy in History and interested students are welcome to incorporate Archives & Special Collections materials in developing their History Day projects.
 Teachers and students are encouraged to contact Laura Smith to discuss specialized workshops or research sessions prior to arriving at Archives & Special Collections.

 We have also developed several thematic guides to provide some insight into the types of materials and topics available that may be helpful.

 The Immigrant Experience in America identifies documents, oral histories, photographs, books, articles and maps from multiple collections in Archives & Special Collections to illustrate the types of resources available for those interested in investigating the immigrant experience, with a special emphasis on Connecticut.

 Curriculum guides provide ready lesson plans with primary sources accompanying each plan.
 Guides available provide sources for research on topics in Human Rights, issues of the Holocaust and the Nuremberg Trials of Nazi war criminals after World War II, and gun control.

-Digital Collections provide photographs, oral history interviews, historical documents and maps from Archives & Special Collections.
+The Connecticut Digital Archive provides photographs, oral history interviews, historical documents and maps from Archives & Special Collections; of particular interest on the Connecticut Digital Archive are the Nuremberg materials in the Thomas J. Dodd Papers.
 Connecticut History Online, a database of resources from several of the state's heritage institutions, provides materials on almost every topic in Connecticut's rich history, from ethnic groups to political figures, and historical structures to natural wonders.